bmlindor/ttv_ss/AAREADME.md

     Correlation betweem deltaphi and t_maxsinphi --> posterior broader than likelihood 5).
 Four planet model preferred over model with moon and 3 planets. can't tell difference b/w Hppmp and Hpppp
 6).
-If wrong four planet params, wrong Jupiter params.
+If wrong four planet params, wrong Jupiter params due to long term Mars TTV signal.

 Q).
 Degenaracy b/w Jupiter and Moon? <--tail on Jupiter period with moon
         if you don't have enough time spans